Consistent Distributed Ranking of Generative Models via Kernel Distances: Introduction

-Another sensible approach to private evaluation in distributed settings is to query every client about her own evaluation score for the generative model, and then to aggregate the clients' individual evaluation scores.
+However, privacy restrictions in distributed settings would limit the use of such an evaluation method because the assessment process requires clients to share their data with the server.
+Another sensible approach to private evaluation in distributed settings is to query every client about her own evaluation score for the generative model and then aggregate the clients' individual evaluation scores.
 While this aggregation-based approach needs every client to share only her score, the resulting ranking of generative models could be different from the centralized score-all evaluation.
 Therefore, a key question is how consistent a score aggregation-based evaluation could be with the score-all assessment.

-In this work, we answer the mentioned question for the KID and FID evaluation metrics.
-In the KID case, we prove that accessing to the clients' individual KID scores will provide sufficient information for ranking a group of generative models using the centralized KID-all metric.
-Specifically, we prove that the mean of clients' KID scores, which we call KID-avg, will result in the same ranking of generative models as the potentially expensive-to-compute KID-all score.
-This result reveals the low communication and privacy costs of ranking the models according to the centralized KID-all score, which is identical to the ranking of the generative models using the averaged KID-avg score.
+We answer the mentioned question for the class of KD evaluation metrics.
+For any kernel function, we prove that accessing the clients' individual KD scores will provide sufficient information for ranking a group of generative models using the centralized KD-all metric.
+Specifically, we prove that for every kernel function used in the KD definition, the weighted average of clients' KD scores, which we call KD-avg, will result in the same ranking of generative models as the potentially inaccessible KD-all score.
+This result reveals the feasibility of a private ranking of the models according to the centralized KD-all score, which is identical to the ranking of the generative models using the averaged KD-avg score.
+Apart from KD distance and the Recall score~\citep{sajjadi2018assessing} for which we observe that Recall-all and Recall-avg take the same value, we show that such a conclusion does not universally hold for other evaluation metrics, including the FD metric, Precision and Density/Coverage scores.

-In contrast, we show that the knowledge of clients' individual FID scores for a set of generative models is insufficient to compare those models according to the centralized FID-all score.
-We provide general examples of distributed scenarios in which the clients report the same FID values for two generative models, while the models lead to significantly different centralized FID scores.
-Furthermore, we show that the averaged FID scores across users, which we call the FID-avg score, would be minimized by a different generative model from the centralized-all minimizing model.
-Therefore, our theoretical results indicate the insufficiency of the clients' individual FID scores for ranking the models according to their centralized FID-all score.